NWChemEx/ParallelZone/docs/source/developer/design/hashing.rst

 None of our current hashing use cases seem to justify using hashing beyond that afforded by the C++ standard library.
 So for now we simply rely on the hashing capabilities of the C++ standard library, extending it to our custom types.
-The actual automation of hashing is done analogous to serialization (see :ref:`serialization_strategy`).